Iron Gwazi vs Gwazi: Battle of Busch Gardens Wooden Coasters

 Gwazi Roller Coaster (Photo Courtesy of Flickr: Jeremy Thompson)

-It slightly descended before rising into a slight-banked left turn, moving into a right turn, and then into the brake run.
+It dipped a bit before climbing into a gentle left turn, then switched to a right turn, and finally hit the brake run.

-Completing the run, the train turned left and then slightly right before entering the station.
+After finishing up, the train took a left and then a little right before pulling into the station.

 Recommended: 25 Fun and Free Things to Do in Tampa, Florida TODAY!